-The Court also concluded that the ancillary services that insurers provide, such as "services related to the maintenance, value, use, redemption, resale, or repayment of the intangible item," do not bring the intangible chattel within the coverage of the CLRA.
-The Court reasoned that doing so "would defeat the apparent legislative intent in limiting the definition of 'goods' to include only 'tangible chattels.'"
-Since Fairbanks, trial courts have applied its reasoning to other areas, such as apartment leases and mortgage loans.
+The Court also concluded that the ancillary services that insurers provide, such as "services related to the maintenance, value, use, redemption, resale, or repayment of the intangible item," do not bring the intangible chattel within the coverage of the CLRA.766 The Court reasoned that doing so "would defeat the apparent legislative intent in limiting the definition of 'goods' to include only 'tangible chattels.'"767 Since Fairbanks, trial courts have applied its reasoning to other areas, such as apartment leases768 and mortgage loans.769

 The Court of Appeal in Berry v.
-American Express Publishing, Inc. similarly relied on the CLRA's legislative history in holding that the CLRA does not apply to the issuance of a credit card.
-When it enacted the CLRA, the Legislature deleted users of "money" and "credit" from a definition of the term "consumer" in an early draft of the bill.
-Based in part on this deletion, the Berry court concluded that "neither the express text of [the] CLRA nor its legislative history supports the notion that credit transactions separate and apart from any sale or lease of goods or services are covered sale of intangible goods do not bring these goods within the coverage of the CLRA); Barkan v.
-Health Net of Cal., Inc., No. CV 18-6691, 2019 WL 1771653, at \6 (C.D.
+American Express Publishing, Inc.770 similarly relied on the CLRA's legislative history in holding that the CLRA does not apply to the issuance of a credit card.
+When it enacted the CLRA, the Legislature deleted users of "money" and "credit" from a definition of

+765 Id.; see also Consumer Sols.
+REO, LLC v.
+Hillery, 658 F. Supp.
+2d 1002, 1016-17 (N.D.
+Cal.
+2009) (discussing Fairbanks and emphasizing that loans are intangible goods and that ancillary services provided in the sale of intangible goods do not bring these goods within the coverage of the CLRA); Barkan v.
+Health Net of Cal., Inc., No. CV 18-6691, 2019 WL 1771653, at 6 (C.D.
 Cal.
 Feb.
 7, 2019) (granting defendant's motion to dismiss CLRA claim because insurance contracts are not "goods" and "ancillary services that insurers provide" are not "services" under the CLRA).